 The day: Jan.
 24, 2013

 The iPhone was expected to be a huge holiday season hit in 2012, but sales weren't quite as big as expected.

 That was the news from Apple in late January 2013 that caused the company's stock to crater.

-Some analysts responded by predicting the beginning of the end of Apple's smartphone — but more than five years later, strong iPhone sales are pushing Apple's profits and stock price to new highs.
+Some analysts responded by predicting the beginning of the end of Apple's smartphone — but it's still around.
+The latest model is the iPhone 11, which has new camera features and a lower entry-level price.

 The day: April 3, 2000